pavoltravnik/maxims-of-law/maxims-of-law.md

 In pari delicto melior est conditio possidentis.
 When the parties are equally in the wrong, the condition of the possessor is better.
 11 Wheat.
 258; 3 Cranch 244; Cowp.
 341; Broom's Max.
 325; 4 Bouv.
 Inst. n.
 3724.

-In propri cuus nemo judex.
+In propria cuusa nemo judex.
 No one can be judge in his own cuase.

 In quo quis delinquit, in eo de jure est puniendus.
 In whatever thing on offends, in that he is rightfully to be punished.
 Co.
 Litt.
 233.

-In repropri iniquum admodum est alicui licentiam tribuere sententiae.
+In repropria iniquum admodum est alicui licentiam tribuere sententiae.
 It is expremely unjust that any one should be judge in his own cause.

-In re dubi magis inficiato quam affirmatio intelligenda.
+In re dubia magis inficiato quam affirmatio intelligenda.
 In a doubtful matter, the negative is to be understood rather than the affirmative.
 Godb.
 37.

-In republic maxim conservanda sunt jura belli.
-In the state the laws of ware are to be greatly preserved.
+In republica maxime conservanda sunt jura belli.
+In the state the laws of war are to be greatly preserved.
 2 Co.
 Inst.
 58.

 In restitutionem, non in paenam haeres succedit.
 The heir succeeds to the restitution not the penalty.
 2 Co.
 Inst.
 198.